aws-samples/generative-ai-amazon-bedrock-langchain-agent-example/documentation/deployment-guide.md

 - [Post-Deployment](#post-deployment)

 ## Pre-Deployment
+By default, AWS CloudFormation uses a temporary session that it generates from your user credentials for stack operations.
+If you specify a service role, CloudFormation will instead use that role's credentials.

+To deploy this solution, your IAM user/role or service role must have permissions to deploy the resources specified in the CloudFormation template.
+For more details on AWS Identity and Access Management (IAM) with CloudFormation, please refer to the [AWS CloudFormation User Guide](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-iam-template.html).

+You must also have [AWS CLI](https://aws.amazon.com/cli/) installed.
+For instructions on installing AWS CLI, please see [Installing, updating, and uninstalling the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html).

 ### Fork and Clone [_generative-ai-amazon-bedrock-langchain-agent-example_](https://github.com/aws-samples/generative-ai-amazon-bedrock-langchain-agent-example) Repository
 The AWS Amplify configuration points to a GitHub source repository from which our website's frontend is built.
 To control the source code that builds your Amplify website, follow [GitHub's instructions](https://docs.github.com/en/get-started/quickstart/fork-a-repo?tool=webui&platform=mac) to fork this _generative-ai-amazon-bedrock-langchain-agent-example_ repository.
 This creates a copy of the repository that is disconnected from the original codebase, so you can make the appropriate modifications.